botsman/haxeOpenApiClientCodegen/core/README.md

 Now your templates are available to the client generator and you can write output values

 ## But how do I modify this?
-The `HaxeclientcodegenGenerator.java` has comments in it--lots of comments.
+The `HaxeClientCodegen.java` has comments in it--lots of comments.
 There is no good substitute for reading the code more, though.
-See how the `HaxeclientcodegenGenerator` implements `CodegenConfig`.
+See how the `HaxeClientCodegen` implements `CodegenConfig`.
 That class has the signature of all values that can be overridden.

-You can also step through HaxeclientcodegenGenerator.java in a debugger.
+You can also step through HaxeClientCodegen.java in a debugger.
 Just debug the JUnit test in DebugCodegenLauncher.
 That runs the command line tool and lets you inspect what the code is doing.

 For the templates themselves, you have a number of values available to you for generation.
 You can execute the `java` command from above while passing different debug flags to show